 Connections Groups

-A Business Networking & Social Organization for Central Florida
+The Business Networking & Social Organization for Central Florida

 Maxed Out reveals the secrets of the new bank.
 John Ballew, a Midwestern banker whose neighborhood bank has been merged so many times he's lost count, tells us why suggestive selling is the primary qualification for working at a modern bank.
 Bud Hibbs, a well-known consumer advocate and the collection industry's enemy number one, explains why banks want us to be late.
 Liz Warren, a Harvard Professor who conducted the largest study of why Americans are going broke—at a rate higher than during the Great Depression—debunks the conventional wisdom that only "bad apples" declare bankruptcy.
 Liz's study proves that the bare necessities, not Prada shoes, are killing American families.
 A lifelong Republican, Liz's foray into the world of debt changed her politics and inspired a best-selling book: "The Two Income Trap".